d-bev/CSI/README.md

 # CSI: "Code-Scene Investigations"

-A webinar hosted by CrowdCast, in which I learned about using Jupyter and Google Colab for data analysis (I'd heard a lot of great things about Jupyter so I wanted to learn more about it).
+A webinar hosted by CrowdCast, in which I learned about using Jupyter and Google Colab for data analysis.
+(I'd heard a lot of great things about Jupyter so I wanted to learn more about it).

 # The Premise